What I wish I had known before retirement

 Key considerations for establishing and nurturing your retirement plans.

-By Michael Steigerwalt, Financial Representative,
+By Michael Steigerwalt, Financial Professional,

 It is never too early or (too late!) to start planning for retirement.
 One pandemic lesson you can learn is that life is unpredictable.
 That is why retirement planning is a long-term game; the farther ahead you are on the scoreboard, the less likely it is that one bad call can affect the outcome.
 But whatever stage in life you are in, it is never too late to get started.